Welcome to the Misadventures of Widowhood blog!

 Lake Michigan Shore

-It occurred to me recently that I’ve been “Johnny Appleseeding” Don’s ashes over two counties and six places.
+It occurred to me recently that I’ve been “Johnny Appleseeding” Don’s ashes over two counties and seven places.
 Half were buried in April at a cemetery in a little town he loved.
 But this week---at seven months out from his passing---I scattered a quarter of Don’s ashes at Lake Michigan.
-Also this week I scattered smaller amounts in 2 other places: 1) under the white pine trees we planted right outside the window where I sit at my computer, and 2) along a nature trail.
+Also this week I scattered smaller amounts in two other places: 1) under the white pine trees we planted right outside the window where I sit at my computer, and 2) along a nature trail.
 The nature trail runs close to the back side of the 160 acre farm where Don grew up.
+A month of two ago I poured some of his ashes in the river in the heart of Rockford where Don grew up.
+It was near the dog park where we used to take Levi.
 Then there are the ashes enclosed in a four inch tall ash urn kept in a velvet box, plus the tiny amount enclosed in my sterling silver ash urn locket.

 It’s a popular myth that Johnny Appleseed randomly planted trees in his travels as a missionary but the fact is he actually planted nurseries and built fences around them.
 Back in his days on earth, there was a law in the Midwest that required people who claimed frontier land to plant orchards to hold on to their claims and that made the land around Johnny Appleseed’s little nurseries popular plots to homestead because bargain priced nursery stock was close at hand.
 When he died his sister inherited 1,200 acres of his apple saplings, and to this day several locations claim Johnny’s gravesite.
 I can see how my decision to strew Don’s ashes over two counties could cause confusion over Don’s final resting place so maybe someday Johnny and Don will have a where-is-he type dispute in common.

-The day I spread the ashes at Lake Michigan with my niece and her husband in tow it was a beautiful, sunny day.
+The day I spread the ashes at Lake Michigan with my oldest niece and her husband in tow it was a beautiful, sunny day.
 We went to Don’s favorite antique mall, had lunch where we could watch boats going by and, of course, we drove down to the beach.
 From there, we walked a short distance down the shoreline where we left the ashes---some in the water and some at the top of a sand dune that is near where the burnt remains of a small town is buried underneath the sand.
 Mother Nature took what the fire didn’t and now Mother Nature will have her way with part of Don.
 Don loved the folklore of that old ghost town and he had read everything ever written on the subject.
+I still have $3 Banknote issued in 1837 from the bank in that ghost town---Singapore, Michigan.

 All of Don’s ashes have been spread now but I had a hard time stopping myself from dividing them even more.
 On the way home from Lake Michigan I was trying to figure out why it was so hard to bring an end to my Johnny Appleseed-like mission.
 Did I do the right or wrong thing leaving Don in so many places?
 Imagine my surprise when just after that question entered my thoughts I got a sign that I took as a seal of approval.
 As I turned a corner a rainbow, big and bright appeared in the sky and at the same time Tim McGraw was on the radio singing the song, Please Remember Me. ©